mironovdm/mironovdm.github.io/extend-lists-array.md

-# Extending the underlying array of a list
+# Extending the underlying array of a CPython list

 List in CPython is not literally a list, but a dynamic array.
 When items are added, the underlying array is expanded if there is no room in the array for new items.
 When items are removed, the array is shrunk if there is too much free space.